Subscribe To My YouTube Channel!

 Helena: The daughter of Fame Douglas, the founder of DOATEC, Helena has sworn revenge after losing both her father and beloved mother, Maria, to a whirlwind of conspiracy.
 Now, she has chosen to throw herself into the storm by assuming the mantle of the president of DOATEC.
 Where does she intend to lead this giant organization, the source of all her misfortune?
 No matter which path she chooses, she will not find happiness at its end… Winner of the fourth Dead or Alive Tournament ***

 Christie: She has served at Helena’s side, a poisonous needle slipped in by Donovan.
-Christie views this elegant woman, so completely opposite from herself with feelings that she cannot quite understand.
+Christie views this elegant woman, as completely opposite from herself with feelings that she cannot quite understand.
 What is this fixation?
-She won’t allow anyone else to harm that frail body… No, that is a privilege reserved only for her blood-soaked snake-hands.
+She won’t allow anyone else to harm that frail body… No, that is a privilege reserved only for her blood-soaked snake hands.

 Hitomi: A sudden illness has befallen Hitomi’s father, a karate practitioner, and prominent member of the German martial arts community.
 Although his life was spared, the family’s training hall is in financial trouble!
 Hitomi’s days are so busy now… but one of her greatest strengths is not letting the seriousness of the situation faze her.
 “I’ll just have to rebuild the dojo!
 But I’ll need somebody’s help.
 Only one person comes to mind: Ein.
 (Hayate) I wonder where he is and what he’s doing…”